-Syntax Description Return in Bool()/out Bool() Create an input Bool/output Bool Bool in/out Bits/UInt/SInt[(x bit)] Create an input/output of the corresponding type Bits/UInt/SInt in/out(T) For all other data types, you may have to add some T brackets around it.
-Sorry, this is a Scala limitation. master/slave(T) This syntax is provided by the spinal.lib library (If T you annotate your object with the slave syntax, then import spinal.lib.slave instead).
-T should ex- tend IMasterSlave - Some documentation is avail- able here .
+Syntax Description Return in Bool()/out Bool() Create an input Bool/output Bool Bool in/out Bits/UInt/SInt[(x bits)] Create an input/output of the corresponding type Bits/UInt/SInt in/out(T) For all other data types, you may have to add some T brackets around it.
+Sorry, this is a Scala limitation. master/slave(T) This syntax is provided by the spinal.lib library T (If you annotate your object with the slave syn- tax, then import spinal.lib.slave instead).
+T should extend IMasterSlave -Some documenta- tion is available here .
 You may not actually need the brackets, so master T is fine as well.